-Create a fun STEAM learning activity to accompany your Safari Ltd. solar system set!
+Create a fun STEM learning activity to accompany your Safari Ltd. solar system set!
 You can build your own solar system matching game using recycled materials and simple art supplies that you probably have at home.
 The learning opportunities with this planetary playset are endless!

 - Cardboard box

 - Glue (hot glue or any liquid glue will work!)

 - Yellow paper and star hole punch (optional)

 - Safari Ltd. Solar System Set

 How To Build a Solar System Matching Game: